Anurag-30/knowledge-base/05-Sql/ReadMe.md

 ## Create A Table With Constraints

-You can have only one primary key (unique and is not null) for a table.
+You can have only one primary key (unique and is not null) for a table.  <br />

 ` CREATE TABLE person (
     id              BIGSERIAL     PRIMARY KEY,